imnotartsy/OS-Projects/p2/README.md

 adjustments you had to figure out just for specific ones)

 ### Answer:
+I always took many measurements and divided out the amount of measurements to get a consistently good average measurement.

 ## Question 8
 What measurement result did you get for each of the six measurements?
 Based on